letrungthanh/english/README.md

 * We relax further: our body temperature drops, our breathing becomes regular, and we enter deep sleep.
 This is when your body recovers from the day.
 * We dream during Rapid Eye Movement (REM) sleep.

+Sleep affects every part of your body in the most incredible ways.
+Your brain even gets cleaned while you sleep!
+Here are some of the other things that a good night's sleep helps with.

+* Calms your emotions
+* Helps you remember new skills
+* Shapes the events of the day into memories
+* Fights infections
+* Keeps your heart healthy
+* Heals your skin
+* Helps your nails grow
+* Helps bones and muscles grow strong

+Lots of other funny things can happen while you sleep...

+Woah!
+Have you ever had a strang feeling that you're faling out of bed?
+This sometimes happens as you're falling asleep, and you jerk awake.
+It's called a hypnic jerk.
+Scientists think it happens because, as our muscles relax, our brain gets confused and thinks we're falling, so it tries to catch itself.

+Snore!
+Nearly all children snore some of the time, especially when they have a cold, and one in ten children snores every night.
+It happens when something blocks the air going to your throat.
+It might be your tongue or your airways, which relax as you sleep, the vibrate like a musical instrument.

+Chit!
+Children tend to talk in their sleep much more than adults.
+Sometimes sleep talkers make perfect sense.
+You can even have a conversation with them!
+Buf if a sleep talker is in a very deep sleep they usually talk gibberish.

+Chat!
+Around 15 percent of children sleepwalk, and it happens more if you're not getting enough sleep.
+Sometimes children just sit up in bed.
+Sometimes they walk all around the house.

 ## Voluntary Work

 * country /ˈkʌn.tri/